lovlka/digpig-pi/README.md

 ## Notes
 - Some 1.44" modules are physically 128x128 with a 120x120 visible area.
 If nothing shows or it’s shifted, try offsets and size.
 - If text appears rotated or off-screen, try `LCD_ROT=0`, `90`, `180`, or `270`.
-- If you get `ImportError: st7735`, install it in your venv: `pip install st7735`.
+- If you get `ImportError: st7735` or `ModuleNotFoundError: flask`, install dependencies in your venv: `pip install -r requirements.txt`.

 ## Troubleshooting: nothing on screen
 Try these in order (run one command per try):